Pranjallpandey1504/HerVerse/README.md

 4. Submit a pull request ✅

 ## 📢 Contact
-Since we **do not have social media accounts yet**, stay tuned for updates!
+Since we **do not have social media accounts yet**, stay tuned for updates!!!

 💜 **Join us in creating a supportive digital space for women!**